One Day Iceland Itinerary: How to Spend 24 Hours in Iceland (in the Winter!)

 If going to Iceland in December, the sun will rise around 10:30am (!).
-You can either choose to wait and watch the sunrise at Reynisfjara Black Sand Beach or head to the next stop.
-Both options are equally beautiful!
+Since it will be dark, you can either choose to wait and watch the sunrise at Reynisfjara Black Sand Beach or head to the next stop.
+Either way, both options are equally beautiful!

 Dyrhólaey Peninsula is a slight detour off the main road, but it is worth spending a little bit of time here.
 The peninsula is elevated which creates incredible views of the Icelandic coastline.
 Somewhat of an extension of the peninsula, there is a magnificent black arch (lava, of course).
 I found it mesmerizing to watch the icy Atlantic crash waves against the volcanic arch.
 Also located at the end of the peninsula is the Dyrhólaey Lighthouse.

-It’s nearly improbable that you have not already seen a photo of the Solheimasandur Plane Wreck.
+Due to the explosive popularity of Iceland on social media, It’s pretty improbable that you have not already seen a photo of the Solheimasandur Plane Wreck.
 The abandoned United States navy plane, which crashed in 1973 due to running out of fuel (everyone was ok!), has now become a destination in itself for photographers and influencers alike.
 While I personally couldn’t venture to the plane wreck due to it being too cold and windy to walk 5 miles roundtrip, I included it in my itinerary because it’s possible to make this bucket list stop and still have time for everything else in this itinerary.
 Just use your discretion when the time comes – if it’s too cold and you didn’t pack enough arctic layers, like I failed to do, save the Solheimasandur Plane Wreck walk for another trip.